HogaStack/dash-tailwindcss-plugin/README.md

 ### CLI Options

 All commands support the following options:
-- `--config-js-path CONFIG`: Path to Tailwind config file
 - `--content-path INPUT`: Glob pattern for files to scan for Tailwind classes.
 Can be specified multiple times. (default: ["**/*.py"])
+- `--input-css-path PATH`: Path to input CSS file (default: "./.tailwind/tailwind_input.css")
-- `--output-css-path OUTPUT`: Path to output CSS file
+- `--output-css-path OUTPUT`: Path to output CSS file (default: "./.tailwind/tailwind.config.js")
-- `--input-css-path PATH`: Path to input CSS file (default: "tailwind_input.css")
+- `--config-js-path CONFIG`: Path to Tailwind config file (default: "./.tailwind/tailwind.css")
 - `--tailwind-theme-config JSON`: JSON string of custom theme configuration for Tailwind CSS

 For the `build` command, you can also use: